angular/angular/aio/content/guide/angular-package-format.md

 This significantly reduces the build time of Angular applications as well as download and parse time of the final application bundle.
 Please check out the excellent post ["The cost of small modules"](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules) by Nolan Lawson.

-The Angular compiler can generate index ES module files.
-Tools like Rollup can use these files to generate flattened modules in a *Flattened ES Module* (FESM) file format.
+The Angular compiler can create index ES module files.
+Tools like Rollup can use these files to create flattened modules in a *Flattened ES Module* (FESM) file format.

 FESM is a file format created by flattening all ES Modules accessible from an entrypoint into a single ES Module.
 It's formed by following all imports from a package and copying that code into a single file while preserving all public ES exports and removing all private imports.